maxwolf621/OauthUser/OAuth2FLOW.md

 ## Oauth2 Authentication Introspecter to form valid `Oauth2AuthenticatedPrincipal`

-It decodes `String` tokens into validated instances of `OAuth2AuthenticatedPrincipal`

-The deafult `QpaueTokenIntrospector` exposes itself as a bean to be injected
+It decodes `String` tokens into validated instances of `OAuth2AuthenticatedPrincipal` The default `QpaueTokenIntrospector` exposes itself as a bean to be injected

 ```java
 @Bean
 public OpaqueTokenIntrospector introspector() {